privacyguides/privacyguides.org/docs/productivity.md

 ![PrivateBin logo](assets/img/productivity/privatebin.svg){ align=right }

 **PrivateBin** is a minimalist, open-source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256-bit AES.
 It is the improved version of ZeroBin.
-There is a [list of instances](https://privatebin.info/directory/).

 [:octicons-home-16: Homepage](https://privatebin.info){ .md-button .md-button--primary }
 [:octicons-server-16:](https://privatebin.info/directory/){ .card-link title="Public Instances"}